 d) sets the dates of sessions of the Adjudication Panel;

-e) invites experts mentioned under clause 32 to sessions of the Adjudication Panel;
+e) orders a written opinion to be prepared or invites experts mentioned under clause 32 to sessions of the Adjudication Panel;

 f) undertakes other actions provided for in these Rules.